 ageLOC Me was also subjected to Home Use Testing to understand the daily interactions, ease of use, and benefits of the system.
 We conducted these tests around the globe to gather feedback on ways we could improve the device throughout its development.
 This provided invaluable information to ensure the device would deliver the convenience and acceptability that consumers desired.

-Nu Skin has conducted clinical studies on ageLOC Me serums to substantiate their anti-ageing benefits.
-We contracted a research organisation to evaluate ageLOC Me serums for 16 weeks.
+Nu Skin has conducted clinical studies on ageLOC Me serums to substantiate their anti-aging benefits.
+We contracted a research organization to evaluate ageLOC Me serums for 16 weeks.
 Subjects were recruited and used the calibration set of serums for four weeks, after which they transitioned to one of two predominant serum combinations.
-Throughout the study, both clinical graders and subjects themselves noted improvement in skin ageing characteristics, like appearance of lines and wrinkles, firmness, skin smoothness, brightness, reduction of discolouration, etc.
+Throughout the study, both clinical graders and subjects themselves noted improvement in skin aging characteristics, like appearance of lines and wrinkles, firmness, skin smoothness, brightness, reduction of discoloration, etc.

-Complementing ageLOC me™ regiments with the Galvanic Spa®
+Complementing ageLOC Me Regimens with the Galvanic Spa